StructuralNeurobiologyLab/SyConn/docs/contact_site_classification.md

-# Contact Site Classification
+# Extracting connectivity
 Contact sites are the basis for synaptic classification.
 Therefore, contact sites need to be combined with the synapse `SegmentationObjects` to conn `SegmentationObjects` and then further classified as synaptic or not-synaptic using an Random Forest Classifier (RFC).
 The code is in `syconn.extraction.cs_processing_steps`, `syconn.proc.sd_proc` and `syconn.proc.ssd_proc`.

 ## Prerequisites
 * SegmentationDataset of [aggregated contact sites](contact_site_extraction.md)
 * [Synapse type](synapse_type.md) predictions

-## Overlap mapping
+* Labelled cellular compartments (see [neuron analysis](neuron_analysis.md))

+## Generating conn objects
 Synapse `SegmentationObjects` are mapped to contact sites by volume overlap the same way `SegmentationObjects` are mapped to supervoxels.
-First, the aggreagted contact sites (see `contact_site_extraction`) need to be exported to a `knossosdataset`:
+First, the aggreagted contact sites (see [`contact_site_extraction`](contact_site_extraction.md)) need to be exported to a `knossosdataset`:

     from syconn.proc import sd_proc
     sd_proc.export_sd_to_knossosdataset(cs_sd, cs_kd, block_edge_length=512,